-Setting limits with your strong willed child can be a challenge for many moms and dads.
-But with simple techniques, you can turn difficult situations around.
+Setting limits with your strong-willed child can be a challenge.
+But with these simple techniques, you can turn difficult situations around!

-As frustrating as it may be to handle a strong willed child, these traits aren’t bad.
-Even my friend recognized this: “I know as an adult this will serve her well, but for me right now, it’s a nightmare.”
+As frustrating as it may be to handle a strong-willed child, defiance and gumption aren’t always bad.
+Even my friend recognized this.
+“I know as an adult this will serve her well,” she admitted.

-- They’re motivated and reach for what they want.
+- are motivated and reach for what they want.

-- They want to do things themselves and are self-sufficient.
+- want to do things themselves and are self-sufficient.

-When kids are strong willed, they’re met with equally if not stronger willed parents.
-What’s your reaction when you hear your daughter challenge you and test her limits?
-The best reaction of course is to stay calm.
-It’s hard when she defies your rules, but you’ll be more effective.
+When kids are strong-willed, they’re met with equally if not stronger willed parents.
+What’s your reaction when you hear your child challenge you and test her limits?
+The best reaction is to stay calm.
+This demeanor will be far more effective than if you challenged her right back.

 2. Let routines do the job for you

 Imagine all the tasks you’d have to remind your child to do if they weren’t already part of your routine.
-Using the potty, brushing his teeth, eating at the same time every night.
-Without asking or nagging, routines remind your child what happens next.
+Using the potty, brushing her teeth, eating at the same time every night.
+Without asking or nagging, routines remind her what happens next.

-When routines aren’t in place, all this nagging falls on your shoulders.
-You remind your kid to put on her shoes every morning.
-Or to stop coloring because it’s dinner time, or that 7:30 means it’s time to head to the bathtub.
+When routines aren’t in place, this nagging falls on your shoulders.
+You have to remind her to put her shoes on every morning or that 7:30 means it’s time to head to the bathtub.

 3. Give parent-approved choices

-Imagine a day in the life of a young child.
-Now try and count how many times they’re told what to do or not do.
-I’ll bet we limit our kids more than we think we do.
+Imagine a day in the life of your child.
+Now try and count how many times he’s told what to do or not do.

-And for many of those instances, we have good reason.
-We have to keep them safe, our day needs to flow smoothly, and we do know best (usually).
+And for many of those instances, you have good reason.
+You have to keep him safe, your day needs to flow a certain way, and you do know best (usually).

-But amid all those rules, kids start feeling like they have no say.
-And they’ll naturally exert themselves.
+But amid all those rules, he starts feeling like he has no say, prompting him to exert himself.

-Giving your child the choice between two things—both of which are parent-approved—can empower her.
-Forgoing a jacket isn’t an option.
-But offering the option between the denim jacket and the hooded zip-up gives her some power.
+Giving him the choice between two things—both of which are parent-approved—can empower him.
+Yes, he has to wear a jacket, but he can choose between the denim jacket and the hooded zip-up, giving him a sense of power.

 That was before I learned the benefit of picking your battles.
 Yes, we need to establish boundaries, but with room for flexibility.